-Often, when we have completed a plantation, one of the sides of the field has a forest, or a plantation of eucalyptus, pine, etc. To avoid a negative influence on our crops we must deal with these trees by pruning the edge into the forest, by removing the negative influence of a stratum out of sync with our field, which would cause a vacuum in the growth of the plants.
+Often, when we have completed a plantation, one of the sides of the field has a forest, or a plantation of eucalyptus, pine, etc. To avoid a negative influence on our crops we must deal with these trees by pruning from the edge into the forest, removing the negative influence of a stratum out of sync with our field, which would cause a vacuum in the growth of the plants.
 This negative influence on the field corresponds to the length of the trees lying down.
-So we can make a pruning in bevel and transfer all pruned material to our field, fertilizing it.
+So we can make a sloped pruning and transfer all pruned material to our field, fertilizing it.
 Remembering that it is much more damaging to our plantation for it not to be bathed in the light of the rising sun, than to be bathed by the light of the setting sun.

 Principle 8 – How each living being is doing good.